snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 * `POST HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Adds a draft schema based on its (vendor, name, format, draftNumber)
 * `PUT HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Retrieve a draft schema based on its (vendor, name, format, draftNumber)

-Draft number of a schema starts with `1` and can be increased as needed.
+The default draft number of a schema starts with `1` and can be increased as needed.

-Using draft service frees user from thinking about which `version` to decide on until the schema is finalized.
+Using the `Draft Schemas` service frees the user from thinking about which `version` to decide on until the schema is finalized.

-Visit [Draft Schemas Wiki Page][draft-schemas-wiki] to learn more about it.
+Visit the [Draft Schemas Wiki Page][draft-schemas-wiki] for more details about this new service.

 <h3 id="validation-methods">2.2 Validation endpoints, revisited</h3>

 Iglu Server offers two endpoints under `/api/schemas/validate`.
 One endpoint to check if a schema is self-describing and another endpoint to validate a JSON instance against its JSON schema.

-However, both endpoints append schema to request's URL since their HTTP method is `GET`.
-It was possible to hit URI length limit of Akka HTTP server or any possible reverse proxy or load balancer in front of Iglu Server, if your schema is long enough.
+However, both endpoints append the schema to the request's URL since their HTTP method is `GET`.
+If your schema is long enough, you run the risk of hitting the URL length limit of Akka HTTP server or any reverse proxy or load balancer you have in front of Iglu Server.

-As of R10 Tiflis, both validation endpoints use `POST` method so that schemas won't be in request URL, removing the chance of hitting a limitation from server.
+As of R10 Tiflis, both validation endpoints use `POST` so that schemas won't be in the request URL, removing the chance of hitting a limitation from the server.

 <h2 id="core-improvements">3.
 Improvements to core libraries</h2>

-Both core libraries, Schema DDL and Iglu Core received their updates as well.
+Both core libraries, Schema DDL and Iglu Core, received updates as well.

-Schema DDL now includes abstract syntax tree Google BigQuery which can be used to generate BigQuery DDLs from JSON Schemas and cast self-describing JSON instances to their corresponding BigQuery schema.
+Schema DDL now includes abstract syntax trees for Google BigQuery which can be used to generate BigQuery DDLs from JSON Schemas and cast self-describing JSON instances to their corresponding BigQuery schema.

-Iglu Scala Core also includes several minor changes such as new `Decoder` and `Encoder` instances in `iglu-core-circe` module and convenient `parse` methods on all core entities.
+Iglu Scala Core also includes several minor changes such as new `Decoder` and `Encoder` instances in the `iglu-core-circe` module and convenient `parse` methods on all core entities.

-As a last change - we've dropped Scala 2.10 support from all core libraries.
-Scala 2.11 is minimal required version of compiler.
+And finally - we've dropped Scala 2.10 support from all core libraries. **Scala 2.11 is now the minimal required version of compiler.**

 <h2 id="upgrading">4.
 Upgrading</h2>